Bell's Amusement Park: History

-In 2010, Wagoner County, Oklahoma negotiated a deal with the Bell family to potentially place the park in Coweta, Oklahoma.
+In 2010, Wagoner County, Oklahoma, negotiated a deal with the Bell family to potentially place the park in Coweta, Oklahoma.
 On May 25, 2010, Robbie Bell signed a 50-year lease (with a 25-year optional extension) with the county.
 This deal depended on the voters approving a quarter-cent tax increase to finance building the park; it was to go on the ballot in July 2010.
-But, after two of the three Wagoner County commissioners raised concerns about whether the plan was financially viable for the county, the commissioners removed the question from the ballot by a 2-1 vote.
+But, after two of the three Wagoner County commissioners raised concerns about whether the plan was financially viable for the county, the commissioners removed the question from the ballot by a 2–1 vote.

 Early in 2012, the Bell family installed a few rides at the Saturday Flea Market in West Tulsa.
 As of August 2013, additional attractions had been installed and Robby Bell III (Robert's grandson) said he had plans to continue restoring more of the rides.

 On September 12, 2019, the official Facebook account for Bell’s Amusement Park announced that there are plans for the theme park to come back soon and that the place and location would be announced in the fall, however the question for where will it be is yet to be determined.
 Robby Bell said in a statement:

 On November 4, 2021, it was announced in a press conference that land for a new Bell's Amusement Park location had been found and purchased in Broken Arrow, Oklahoma.

+City officials announced May 10, 2023, that Bell's was no longer coming Broken Arrow, and that property owner of the land intended for the park was planning to sell the property.